saumyasanghvi03/onchain-aml-dashboard/README.md

-# onchain-aml-dashboard
-Crypto Web3 Compliance &amp; Fraud Detection Dashboard built on Streamlit.
-Connects to CoinMarketCap for real-time crypto price checks, lets users generate blockchain-proof audit hashes, and verifies wallet compliance.
-Designed for GenZ, AML, and next-gen RegTech innovators.
+finaiguard-crypto-compliance is a Web3/crypto compliance dashboard for live regulatory checks, built with Streamlit.

+🪙 Connects to the CoinMarketCap API for real-time crypto price monitoring

+Demonstrates wallet-based risk/audit proof using hash linking

+Flags compliance breaches (customizable, e.g. price > $10k) for any entered token/symbol

+Beautiful GenZ-inspired UI

+For true wallet connect / POAP/NFT verification, use our React DApp starter (see repo instructions!)

+Built for the frontier of onchain compliance by Saumya Sanghvi